Hosted Desktop – DaaS

 Citrix VDI Desktops

-Citrix is the preferred solution as it provides the most robust and speedy access to your applications.
+Citrix is the preferred solution for a hosted desktop as a service solution as it provides the most robust and speedy access to your applications.

-The shared solution is the most economical method to host your applications on a platform as it requires no server and configuration management.
+The shared solution is the most economical method to host your applications on a hosted desktop platform as it requires no server and configuration management.

-Citrix on a dedicated platform is a solution for organizations requiring flexible options for customized server configuration and scalable resources.
+Citrix Hosted Desktop on a dedicated platform is a solution for organisations requiring flexible options for customized server configuration and scalable resources.

 This solution allows your IT administrator to take full control of your applications and control who has access to them without having to contact our support line for assistance.

-Many of our customers with more than ten users prefer the dedicated Citrix solution.
+Many of our customers with more than ten users prefer the dedicated Citrix Hosted Desktop solution.

 Citrix Virtual Desktop infrastructure

-VDI is defined as the hosting environment on a central server.
-It is a form of virtualization, as the specific images run within virtual machines (VMs) and are delivered to end clients over a network.
+Virtual desktop infrastructure (VDI) is defined as the hosting of desktop environments on a central server.
+It is a form of desktop virtualization, as the specific desktop images run within virtual machines (VMs) and are delivered to end clients over a network.
 Those endpoints may be PCs or other devices, like tablets or thin client terminals.

 In all VDI deployments, the following characteristics apply:

-Each includes an operating system image, typically Microsoft Windows
+Each virtual desktop includes an operating system image, typically Microsoft Windows

-Not all types of virtualization leverage host-based VMs like VDI does.
-Also, VDI is not synonymous with virtualization as a category.
-Instead, it is an alternative to other forms of virtual delivery, including hosted shared solutions that connect PCs and thin clients to a shared desktop, as well as local virtualization, in which the environment runs directly on the client.
+Not all types of desktop virtualization leverage host-based VMs like VDI does.
+Also, VDI is not synonymous with desktop virtualization as a category.
+Instead, it is an alternative to other forms of virtual desktop delivery, including hosted shared solutions that connect PCs and thin clients to a shared desktop, as well as local desktop virtualization, in which the desktop environment runs directly on the client.